ralph-anya/olist-customer-experience-revenue-analysis/README.md

 **1. How has Revenue Evolved Over Time**

  * Revenue demonstrates consistent year-over-year growth, with strong acceleration in 2018 and a noticeable spike in the month of Novermber.
  * Late delivery rate generally ranges between 0-10%, indicating scalable logistics infrastructure.
-The highest spike in March 2018, not November (the highest revenue month) implies date deliveries during these months are due to other reasons, and not due to high total orders.
+The highest spike in March 2018, not November (the highest revenue month) implies late deliveries during these months are due to other reasons, and not due to high total orders.
  * Late delivery reduces average review scores by approximately 1.7 stars, demonstrating a strong negative impact of operational delays on customer satisfaction.
  * Customer satisfaction does not meaningfully influence repeat purchase behaviour.
 There is no strong relationship between review score and number of orders.
  * There is a low repeat purchase rate (~3%), meaning a vast majority of customers make only a single purchase.
 This suggests low customer retention and highlights a potential opportunity for loyalty programs or retention strategies.

 ## Final Business Insights

+* Olist is experiencing a strong demand growth and market expansion, with peak sales periods significantly contributing to annual revenue.
+* Delivery delays are not primarily driven by high order volume, but likely by operational inefficiencies or external disruptions such as warehouse processing days, courier partner performance, etc.
+* Late delivery is one of the most influential factors affecting customer experience on the platform.
+* Customer satisfaction does not automatically translate into repeat buying behaviour.
+Customers may be purchasing based on product availability, pricing, etc.
+* A 3% repeat purchase rate implies the business relies heavily on new customer acquisition rather than repeat customers, indicating limited customer loyalty.
+As such, revenue sustainability is at risk if retention is not improved.

 ## Strategic Recommendations

+ * Olist should strategically plan inventory, marketing campaigns and logistics capacity around high demand periods such as November.
+ * Conduct operational diagnostics to identify root causes of late deliveries during non-peak periods.
+ * Focus on retention programs such as customer loyalty programs, offering incentives for second purchases, etc.
+ * Run marketing campaigns targeting past buyers.

 ## Skills Demonstrated

+ * Advanced SQL querying
+     * Data Cleaning
+     *  Multi-CTEs
+     *  CASE logic
+     *  Window functions
+     *  Multi-table joins
+     *  Agggregations
+ * Business problem translation
+ * Customer retention analysis
+ * Revenue performance analysis
+ * Data-driven recommendation development
+ * Data storytelling